Steven Knapp

 • PhD Student

-A native of Appalachia, I am currently a PhD candidate.
-My primary area of study concerns fraternal organizations during periods of social and political upheaval.
-My dissertation is entitled "Peaceableness & Loyalty:" North Carolina Freemasonry During the Revolutionary War.
-I am a firm proponent of making history accessible to the general public and often present on historical topics for civic organizations, fraternal groups, and at historic sites.
+Steven Knapp is the Executive Director of the Newberry Museum in Newberry, South Carolina and is currently a PhD candidate.
+His primary area of research concerns fraternal organizations during periods of social and political upheaval.
+His dissertation analyzes the experiences of Masonic lodges in North Carolina during the American Revolution.
+Steven is a firm supporter of making history accessible to the general public and often presents on historical topics for civic organizations, fraternal groups, and at historic sites.

 Catawba College, Salisbury NC.
 B.A, History, August 2010- May 2014